Turnerj/forem-dotnet/readme.md

 ## Usage

--For Some of the methods, DEV API key `apiKey`  is required is be passed for authenticate the you as a user.
+- For Some of the methods, DEV API key `apiKey`  is required to be passed to authenticate you as a user.
   To Obtain one, check the authentication section [GET API KEY](https://docs.dev.to/api/#section/Authentication)

--Using DI, Add the service to the container just by doing the below:
+- Using DI, Add the service to the container just by doing the below:
   `services.AddForemApi(new Uri("https://dev.to/"));`

--Configure your `HttpClient` DI by adding the below snippet to your `startup.cs` file (or wherever you're configuring your DI things):
+- Configure your `HttpClient` DI by adding the below snippet to your `startup.cs` file (or wherever you're configuring your DI things):

 ```csharp
 	services.AddHttpClient();